rust-lang/cargo/src/doc/src/commands/cargo-yank.md

 | `0.23.0`                           | Use either `0.22.0`, `0.21.0` or `0.22.2` | Use `0.22.0`      | **Return Error** |

-A common workflow is to yank a crate having already published a semver compatible version, to avoid preventing dependent crates from compiling
+A common workflow is to yank a crate having already published a semver compatible version, to reduce the probability of preventing dependent crates from compiling

 This command requires you to be authenticated with either the `--token` option or using [cargo-login(1)](cargo-login.html).